What is the Federal Work-Study Program?

 How do I apply for Off-Campus Federal Work Study?

 Students who are interested in Off-Campus FWS need to complete a Student Employee Application at https://jobs.owens.edu.
 For most positions, you will be required to attach a resume.
-To view the FWS positions, click Search Postings; select Federal Work-Study Employee in the Job Type field.
+To view the FWS positions, click Search Jobs; under position type, select Student/FWS; click Search.
 You must apply for each position you are interested in.
-Click on Apply for this Posting at the top of the page to apply for that position.
+Click on job title to view the posting.
+Click on Apply for this Job at the top of the page to apply for that position.

 If I qualify for Federal Work-Study am I guaranteed a job?